Key Education and Plastic Solution Initiatives for 2019

 - Income generating opportunities for the local organization.

-- Local processing of waste plastics found on clean-ups and generated in town to produce a range of items such as local interest collectables and branded recycling collection bins.
+- Local processing of waste plastics found on clean-ups and generated in town to produce a range of items such as local interest collectibles and branded recycling collection bins.

 - Tourist point of interest and related engagement opportunities.